Joseph-beep-tech/My-Library2/README.md

 ## Author
 JOSEPH OKOTH
 ## Description
-This is an android application that shows different genre books.
+This is an android application that shows different Book Genres.
 ## Installation
 Download and install Android SDK
 Download and install JAVA